AkuCyberSec/crawling-report/README.md

 **Exported files will contain only visible rows.**

 # TODO
-- [ ] Implement a search bar in the report

 # Task completed
 - [x] Add the possibility to display all the values extracted by the extractors.